Tiger Jade Crassula (Crassula picturata) Indoor Care, Propagation, Common Issues & Remedies

 Tiger Jade Crassula grows to a height of about 1 ft and bears numerous plantlets at the base of the woody root stock which can be used to grow new plants.

-Crassula picturata (Tiger Jade Crassula) blossoms in bright light with at least 4-6 hours of direct sunlight, average warmth of 15-260C, moderate humidity of 50-55% and moderately moist, well-drained, succulents soil coupled with monthly feeding during the growing season.
+To care for Crassula picturata indoors, give it bright light with at least 4-6 hours of direct sunlight, warmth of 15-260C, humidity of 50-55% and moderately moist, well-drained soil coupled with monthly feeding in spring and summer.

 Crassula picturata, Tiger Jade Crassula